karishma-dev/GoSocial-Landing-Page/README.md

 # GoSocial Landing Page Clone

 [GoSocial](https://gosocial.io/) is an app for creators that enables them to build an engaged community and monetize their expertise.
-On GoSocial, creators can host offerings, create challenges and host workshops.
-The platform works on the concept of #100TrueFans and aims to provide a constant source of monetization to creators accross a plethora of domains.
+On GoSocial, creators can host offerings, create challenges, and host workshops.
+The platform works on the concept of #100TrueFans and aims to provide a constant source of monetization to creators across a plethora of domains.
 It is a sub-organization of [Hapramp Studio](https://github.com/hapramp).

 ## Table of contents